intmus/inttheory19-20/_05-counterpoint-embell-shapes/b1-cantfirmand1st.md

 ## Goals for this topic

 Use the following examples of first-species (1:1) counterpoint to develop guidelines for writing in this style.
-Each of the following examples is in the major mode and has the counterpoint above the cantus firmus, but be aware that these two characteristics are not indicative of all counterpoint; we are using a simplified structure as an introduction.
+Each of the following examples is in the major mode and has the counterpoint above the cantus firmus, but be aware that not all counterpoint is written this way; it is common to have the cantus firmus above the counterpoint or to compose in the minor mode.
+We are using a simplified structure as an introduction to the concepts.

-**As you develop your rules for first-species counterpoint, look only at the *counterpoint (CP)* line; the *cantus firmus (CF)* was provided, so the counterpoint line was written by following the stylistic rules.**
+**As you develop your rules for first-species counterpoint, look only at the *counterpoint (CP)* line; the *cantus firmus (CF)* was provided, so the counterpoint line was written by following the stylistic rules, not the cantus firmus.**

 Generally, your rules should be divided into three categories:
 - Constructing a *melodic line*